About Us

 The Middle India Co.

-This marked the beginning of my journey one filled with the challenges of adapting to a new culture and the frequent reminders of the privilege I now had.
-The stark contrast between poverty in India and my current surroundings pushed me to want to make a difference.
+This marked the beginning of my journey—a journey that involved not just learning how to cook, but also adapting to a new culture and realizing the privilege of my new life in the United States, especially when compared to the hardships I had witnessed back home in India.
+The contrast between poverty and opportunity inspired me to want to make a difference.

-It wasn’t until I read Banker to the Poor by Nobel laureate Muhammad Yunus that my aspirations truly crystallized.
-I decided I would start a business focused on bringing delicious Indian cuisine to others while supporting impoverished communities in India.
-However, life took an unexpected turn I was diagnosed with breast cancer, and then, just 11 months later, thyroid cancer.
-These plans were put on hold.
+It wasn’t until I read Banker to the Poor by Nobel laureate Muhammad Yunus that my aspirations took shape.
+Inspired by Yunus’ work, I knew I wanted to create a business that not only shared the flavors of India with others but also supported underprivileged communities in India.
+However, life had other plans.
+I was diagnosed with breast cancer, and just 11 months later, thyroid cancer.
+My dreams were temporarily set aside as I focused on healing.

 Share Your Thoughts